 He has written, co-written or edited a number of books, including 'The Star-Crossed Stone' (2010); 'Prehistoric Mammals of Western Australia' (2010); 'Australia's Meteorite Craters' (2009); Pinnacles' (2009); 'Stromatolites' (2009); 'The Evolution Revolution' (2007); 'Human Evolution and Developmental Change' (2002); 'Ancient Floras of Western Australia' (2001); 'Shapes of Time: the Evolution of Growth and Development' (1997); 'Evolutionary Change and Heterochrony' (1995); 'Heterochrony: the Evolution of Ontogeny' (1991).

-His book on prehistoric fossil collecting, called 'Dragons' Teeth and Thunderstones: the Quest for the Meaning of Fossils' will be published by Reaktion Books in 2020.
+His book on prehistoric fossil collecting, called 'Dragons' Teeth and Thunderstones: the Quest for the Meaning of Fossils' was published by Reaktion Books in 2020.